 Depending on the number of calories, I eat the leftovers for 1 or 2 lunches, or sometimes I just save them for the kids because I know they will love them.

 The reason I stick with this system is that LalyDad is not reallllly on a weight loss journey like I am.
 He walks a couple miles each day to and from the train, and he is 6 foot 2, so his calorie needs are higher than mine.

-If we were both looking to cut calories, I would go with one of the options in strategy #2 below.
+If we were both looking to cut calories, I would go with one of the options in strategy #1.

-Clicking on any of the banners below will take you to the current offer for the above mentioned meal delivery services:
+Clicking on the colored links for the current offer for the above mentioned meal delivery services:

-Well there you have two simple strategies using a Meal Delivery Service to lose weight.
+Well there you have two simple strategies using Meal Delivery Services for weight loss.
 Have you found one that I missed?
 Let's hear about it below!